Our Management Committee

 Tony Lazzara

-Tony has an extensive background in the Australian Higher Education sector, with a strong commitment to reconciliation, equity and access.
+Tony has an extensive background in the Australian Higher Education sector and is strongly committed to reconciliation, equity and access.
 His experience includes strategic and operational planning, internal and external relationship building, responding to Government policy settings and legislative compliance.
+His previous roles include:

 Director and Treasurer of Engagement Australia